marcomacchia99/RT1_Assignment3/README.md

 To do so, the node subscribes to the `/scan` topic, and it uses the message received to detect walls too close to the robot.
 This topic is composed by 720 _ranges_, in which there are all the detected distances. the sensor can see from -90 to 90 degrees, so each sensor has 1/4 of degree of view.

 After a message from `/scan` is recieved, the node enters inside the `checkWalls` function, that filters all the ranges taking only the one from:
-* -90° to -55° referred to the walls on the right,
+* __-90° to -55°__ referred to the walls on the right,
-* -17.5° to 17.5° referred to the walls in front of the robot,
+* __-17.5° to 17.5°__ referred to the walls in front of the robot,
-* 55° to 90° referred to the walls on the left.
+* __55° to 90°__ referred to the walls on the left.

 The function then checks the minimum distance inside this ranges, and if a wall is closer than `wall_th = 1 (meter)` it prevents the robot from getting too close to it.
-In particulat, if the front wall is too close the robot can't advance, while if one of the walls on the left or on the right is too close the robot can't turn in that direction.
+In particular, if the front wall is too close the robot can't advance, while if one of the walls on the left or on the right is too close the robot can't turn in that direction.

 To actuate this security feature the functions simply edits the linear and angualar direction according to the rules above, setting them to __0__ when required.